NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Lower angle
     - Hard knockdown
 - 4A
-    - DEF window starts frame 11 and ends frame 27 (animation ends frame 41)
+    - DEF from frames 11-35, animation ends frame 49
 - Act4A
     - Is now a modified sand dive that appears lower and is unblockable
     - Does less damage